-The ski weekend village of Courchevel 1850 in the Three Valleys ski area was one of the first purpose-built ski resorts so great access to the slopes was a key consideration.
-The great ski location, along with great snow reliability, makes this a popular short ski break holiday resort.
+Courchevel ski holidays don't come more plush than the village of Courchevel 1850 in the Three Valleys.
+This ski area was one of the first purpose-built ski resorts so great access to the slopes was a key consideration.
+The excellent ski location, along with great snow reliability, makes Courchevel a popular short ski break holiday resort.

-Even though Courchevel is known for its' upmarket hotels and chalets along with Michelin starred restaurants there are a few affordable options too.
+Even though 'Courch' is known for its upmarket hotels and chalets along with Michelin starred restaurants there are a few affordable options and holiday deals too.
 Its easy access to the slopes, ski schools and the central La Croisette area, makes this a good destination for families.
-For late night après ski, there is a choice of late bars and clubs to choose from on a Courchevel ski weekend.
+For late night après ski, there is a choice of late bars and clubs to choose from on a Courchevel ski break.

 SKI AREA OVERVIEW